 Our Best Suggestions for Things to Do in Oslo, Norway!

-We were in Oslo together in 2017 – but Lisa has been before to visit a friend of hers from when she studied abroad in the US.
+We were in Oslo together a few years ago – but Lisa has been before to visit a friend of hers from when she studied abroad in the US.
 We didn’t really “go out” so we can’t really talk about what to do in Oslo at night but we did enjoy a great dinner and drinks (we met that Norwegian friend to say hi)!

 Top Things To Do In Oslo, Norway